kunal10713/kunal10713/README.md

 ### Hi there 👋, I'm Kunal

-## I'm a 3rd Year Computer Science Student at Chandigarh University
+## Working As SRE at Cohesity
 <a href="https://github.com/"><img align='right' src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width="300" height="220"> </a>
 About Me:

-- 🔭 Aspiring Data Scientist| Data Analyst
-- 👯 I also do Competitive Programming
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Learning Docker and Kubernetes
 - ⚡ Looking for collaborations